Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 The property `resolver` can be set to any name of a function stored at `modules[module].resolvers.spaces`.
 Calling `mySpace.resolve(...arguments)` will send off the request to the resolver function of the space and return the result.
 If the space has no resolver, `false` is returned.

+`mySpace.track` points to the track the space belongs to.

+`mySpace.index` contains the index number of the space, as stored in `myTrack.spaces`.

+### Pawn properties

+Pawns must have the property `id` set.
+If this matches the ID of an agent, the pawn is assumed to belong to the agent and is added to `agent[trackId].pawn` as well as the track object.

+The property `startSpaceId` can be used to override the starting space of the track, allowing different starting spaces for each pawn.

+`myPawn.space` points to the space where the pawn currently is.

+`myPawn.path` contains an array of space objects, representing the planned future movement for the pawn.
+Neither the current space nor already passed spaces are included.
+The property is only present on tracks using grid movement.

+`myPawn.startSpace` points to the starting space of the pawn.

 ## Functions available for tracks and spaces

 ### myTrack.constructSpace()